CSCI157/Activity-4-Unit-Testing/README.md

 ##### methods
 __init__(self, email) <br>
     -verifies email is a proper email address
-    -if email is a proper email address then self.email = email __str__(self)
+    -if email is a proper email address then self.email = email <br>
+__str__(self)
     returns self.email